 Globally, some nations are known for volume, some for quality.
 And some have a mix of both.

-The production totals quoted in this article are from 2020, collated by the International Coffee Organization.
+All of the production totals quoted in this article are for 2021/22, collated by the International Coffee Organization.

 Country | No. of 60kg Bags |